baharev/sdopt-tearing/docs/index.rst

 If Gurobi is installed, the Jacobian is ordered optimally with an exact method, based on integer programming.
 For the same system that was shown in the :ref:`first picture <spiked-form>`, we get an optimal ordering that yields a 4x4 reduced system.
-The suboptimal ordering, that was shown on the top of this page (obtained with the heuristic method), gives a 5x5 reduced system.
+The suboptimal ordering that was shown on the top of this page (obtained with the heuristic method) gives a 5x5 reduced system.
 The integer programming approach does not need or use the block structure which was given with the blue lines in the first picture; here the blue lines are absent.